pimpcapital/ParallelGit/README.md

 * Remote backup
 * Merging and conflict resolution

 Git is well known and widely used as a VCS, yet few software application uses Git as a internal data storage.
-One of the reasons is the lack of high level API to interact with Git repository.
+One of the reasons is the lack of high level API to efficiently communicate with a Git repository.

 Consider the workflow in software development, the standard steps to make changes to Git repository are: